• Skip to primary navigation

 Challenge of the Week

-What one thing can you do today to focus on Jesus and His upcoming birthday?
+What one thing can you do to focus this week on Jesus and His upcoming birthday?
 Check your Advent Season list (even if you have to make it up right now) and surprise someone with a phone call or visit, or make a donation to a Christ-centered cause.
-I think that’s the gift Jesus would want for His birthday – something you can do to bring a smile to His face. 😊 So be it!
+Bring a smile, bring joy, to someone this week.
+I think that’s the gift Jesus would want for His birthday – something you can do to bring a smile to His face.
+So be it!